intmus/inttheory19-20/_03-triads-7chords-leadsheet/a1-triads.md

 abc: true
 ---

-In discussing key signatures, we found that repeatedly ascending intervals of a perfect 5th cycles through all twelve pitch classes before repeating.
+In discussing key signatures, we found that repeated ascending P5 intervals cycles through all twelve pitch classes before repeating.
 And if we alter a particular one of those perfect 5ths by a half step--creating a diminished 5th after moving through the first seven letter names--the cycle repeats back on itself and creates the diatonic collection of seven pitches that we associate with Western diatonic tonality.

 This effect can be further demonstrated by stacking intervals of a diatonic 5th on the major scale.